EEO Worldwide considers employment barriers as mostly a political issue which could be overcome through political incentives.

 Each country must tailor fit its own legislation to accommodate anti-discriminatory hiring practices.

 With respect to searching for international employees, a local employer is obligated to find a local resident with reasonable qualifications to fill that position.
 If nobody could be found, an international search is justified.
-All this does not imply that an employer has to make a job requirements unreasonable.
+All this does not imply that an employer has to make a job requirement unreasonable.
 Job descriptions and specifications should match skills and qualifications that are normally available in the country where the position is offered.